Wave Pool was proud to present, 1,954 Miles, a group show curated by our third and final Curatorial Resident, Harry Sanchez Jr.

 New York based artist Sal Randolph is more interested in the social interactions that come when money is involved.
 Her work, Free Money, which will be featured in the exhibition, calls into question the etiquette surrounding “free” money and uses a social practice format to explore this issue.

 JEFF&GORDON and Kevin White both have works in the show that examine artistic labor as work.
 JEFF&GORDON, an artist duo from Los Angeles, created an 8 hour film which condenses their full workday as artists into a typical 8 hour work day.
 Their “workday”, which includes art making, administrative duties, teaching, and other jobs overtakes their entire day, from the time they wake up until the time they go to bed.
 This film reflects on what it means to be an artist and how the standard 8 hour work day that labor unions fought for does not apply to the life of a working artist.

 Kevin White, a local Cincinnati artist, typically works a standard work day at his studio at Visionaries and Voices.
 He work evolves and changes daily as his creations take over and alter the immediate environment that surrounds him in a riot of color and pattern.
 During the course of the exhibition, White will be using a portion of the Wave Pool gallery as his studio space.
 The space will evolve and change throughout the course of the exhibition and his laborious artistic practice will become part of the exhibition, epitomizing the avowal that art is work.

-The exhibition opens on November 28th at Wave Pool from 7-10pm and will remain on view until January 3rd, 2016.
-Wave Pool is open Thursdays, Fridays, and Saturdays 12-5pm.
+The exhibition opened on November 28th at Wave Pool from 7-10pm and remained on view until January 3rd, 2016.

 The Peeled Eye